oxidecomputer/oxide-and-friends/README.md

 | May 17, 2021 | [golang asserts and the PLATO terminal](https://youtu.be/8tJEwCvZWsg) | [Notes](./2021_05_17.md) |
 | May 10, 2021 | [A Requiem for SPARC with Tom Lyon](https://youtu.be/79NNXn5Kr90) | [Notes](./2021_05_10.md) |
 | May 3, 2021 | [Mr. Leventhal, Come here I want to see you](https://youtu.be/h-WSU3kiXVg) | [Notes](./2021_05_03.md) |

-This repository holds the show notes for our Twitter Spaces recordings.
-Show notes are crowd-sourced--PRs aren't just welcome, we depend on them!